chrisgrieser/shimmering-obsidian/documentation/Installation.md

 brew install --cask qlmarkdown
 ```

-### QLMarkdown
+### QLMarkdown or Peek?
+[QLmarkdown](https://github.com/sbarex/QLMarkdown) and [Peek](https://apps.apple.com/app/peek-quick-look-extension/id1554235898) both enable previewing of Markdown documents.
+Peek works with a wide range of other files than Markdown, but costs around 5€.
+QLMarkdown is free, but only works for Markdown and requires a small setup:
-QLMarkdown must be started at least once to be able to run.
+- QLMarkdown must be started at least once to be able to run.
 (You may need to right-click the app and select `open`, to be able be able to allow macOS to trust the app.)

-To enable proper display of YAML headers, you need to enable the respective setting in the Advanced Options of QLMarkdown.
+- To enable proper display of YAML headers, you need to enable the respective setting in the Advanced Options of QLMarkdown.

 <img width="654" alt="Screenshot 2021-12-05 01 49 11" src="https://user-images.githubusercontent.com/73286100/144729141-72d8cd41-8e45-43e0-a11a-ce98ba97c2ac.png">

 [^1]: _Shimmering Obsidian_ can only control one vault at a time.
 However, you can switch between the vaults that you want to control with the [Vault Switcher](Vault%20Switcher.md).
-[^2]: From Release 0.13+ on, the Hotkey Helper Plugin won't be needed anymore.

 [⬆️ Go Back to Top](#Table-of-Contents)